A handy guide and explanation to everything from jump rings to silversmithing tools and techniques.

 Jump ring- A real essential in jewellery making whether you are silversmithing or beading.
 This is a ring which you open by twisting it, use it to attach chain, thread or other jewellery components to your jewellery.
 We also sell jump rings that are already soldered together which are great when beading, simply thread your chain or thread through and secure on the other side.

-Kumihimo- This is an ancient Japanese braiding technique that create gorgeous braids for necklaces, bracelets.
+Kumihimo- This is an ancient Japanese braiding technique that creates gorgeous braids for necklaces, bracelets.

 Liver of Sulphur- A fantastic product that allows you to create a patina on metal.
 Mix with a drop of water and create beautiful colours on metal, from blues and pinks to browns and blacks.